-1. What does DNA look like?
+1. What does DNA from the strawberry look like?

 2. Why is it important for scientists to be able to remove DNA from cells?